mosaicml/streaming/streaming/vision/convert/README.md

       ├── ......
     ```

 2. Run the [imagenet.py](imagenet.py) script as shown below with the minimalist arguments.
-The script converts the `train` and `val` dataset split into their own directory.
-For advanced users, you can look at the supported arguments for [imagenet.py](imagenet.py) and change according to your own needs.
+The script converts the `train` and `val` dataset splits into their own directories.
+For advanced uses cases, please see the supported arguments for [imagenet.py](imagenet.py) and modify as needed.
     <!--pytest.mark.skip-->
     ```
     python imagenet.py --in_root <Above directory> --out_root <local or remote directory path to save output MDS shard files>